herbsjs/herbsjs.github.io/docs/tutorial/create-entity.md

 > Refer to [Getting Started - What's and Entity](/docs/entity/getting-started#whats-an-entity) to know more.

-Since we are developing a TODO list, we have to create two entities: List and Item.
+The most important entity is the User, so we are going to create it.

 ## List Entity